eidsvold/1Z0-819-notes/README.md

   * _var_ must go with a variable initializer
   * cannot be initialized to null
 * Object member access has the highest precedence in Java.
 This operation is performed before casting. _CharSequence_ does not have a method called _toUpperCase_, meaning you cannot convert to uppercase as you are casting from _CharSequence_ to _String_ like this: ```String string = String) charSequence.toUpperCase();```.
+* _**var**_ is not a keyword, instead, it's a local variable type inference, and we're free to use this word as an identifier.

 [Back to top](#Java-SE-11-Programmer-I-1Z0-815)